Southwest Airlines offers introductory Hawaii flights for as low as $49

 The airline’s service to Hawaii is set to start on March 17.
 Start dates for sale-fare travel range from March 19 through various dates in May, depending on the routes.
 Travel at the deeply discounted fares must be completed by June 19.

-Comprehensive details about the fare sale are listed in the airline’s press release.
+Comprehensive details about the fare sale are listed in the airline’s news release.

 Southwest is also launching inter-island routes, with the first launching on April 28 between Honolulu and Kahului.
 Inter-island routes are available for purchase through March 5 for as low as $29 one-way.